J-Wengler/NLP_Paper/manuscript.md

 The two main techniques in this paper are keyword identification and word vector generation.
 Both of these methods are described below.

 To test this effect we trained models on biomedical literature as well as general sources such as blogs, news articles, and Wikipedia entries [@url:https://arxiv.org/abs/1607.04606].

+TODO: analysis/Data/GEO_Queries/geo_results is a summary file indicating the accuracy achieved by this manual result.
+A result graph is also available in the appendix.
+TODO: To demonstrate the variance among keyword extraction techniques, we compared the top three keywords returned from a test abstract by each different keyword extraction method.
+The test abstract and results are available in the appendix.

 ### Keyword Identification
 Keyword extraction is a vital part of the analysis.
 There are a variety of techniques to achieve this, and we test the most common 9